International Engineering Projects

 - PHIL 1040: Business Ethics (3 credits)

 The cost of the program will be $6,500.
-Program fees include Auburn coursework credit hours (3 credits per course), housing in Germany, breakfast, excursions and entrance fees to selected sights, and emergency insurance.
+Program fees include Auburn coursework credit hours (3-12 credits), housing in Germany, excursions and entrance fees to selected sights, and emergency insurance.

 Payment and Withdrawal Dates

 Students stay in a hotel in Schweinfurt with easy access to necessary amenities.
-Breakfast and internet are included.
-Students will be on their own for lunch and dinner.
+Internet is included.
+Students will be on their own for breakfast, lunch, and dinner.

 Located in the German state of Bavaria, Schweinfurt is a mid-size city offering a pleasant ambiance of historical sites, shopping, public parks, and comfortable residential areas.
 It's proximity to nearby locations like Wurzburg, Munich, and Stuttgart is an ideal living and learning environment for any engineering student.
 Learn more at the Schweinfurt city webpage.